symlex/symlex/README.md

 }
 ```

-The base kernel class is extended by the application to customize it for the specific purpose (e.g. `src/App/ConsoleApp.php`):
+The kernel base class can be extended to customize it for a specific purpose (e.g. command line application):

 ```
 <?php